mathias-brandewinder/mathias-brandewinder.github.io/_posts/2016-02-06-10-fsharp-scripting-tips.md

 Scott Hanselman recently had a [nice post on C# and F# REPLs][1], which reminded me of the time I started using F# scripts.
 Over time, I found out a couple of small tricks, which helped make the experience productive.
 I found about them mainly by accident, so I figured, let's see if I can list them in one place!
 Some of these are super simple, some probably a bit obscure, but hopefully, one of them at least will make your path towards scripting nirvana an easier one...

+> Note: these tips are not necessarily ordered by usefulness.
+For that matter, there might or might not be exactly 10 of them :)

 <!--more-->

 ## Tip 1: Use `.fsx` Files for Interactive Coding